smartdevicelink/sdl_evolution/proposals/0207-rpc-message-protection.md

 ### SDL server updates:

-The SDL server need to support the new parameters in the policy table.
+The SDL server needs to support the new parameters in the policy table.
 * Database and API modifications to support the new `encryption_required` attribute of Functional Groups.
 * UI addition of a checkbox or toggle-switch to enable/disable the state of `encryption_required` for a Functional Group.
 * Database and API modifications to support the new `encryption_required` app_policy attribute.
 * New `encryption_required` server environment variable to indicate whether auto-approved applications should automatically have their `encryption_required` app_policy value set to `true` or `false` (default `false`)
-* UI addition of a checkbox or toggle-switch to enable/disable an individual application version's `encryption_required` app_policy value.
+* UI addition of a checkbox or toggle-switch to enable/disable an individual application version `encryption_required` app_policy value.
 * API modifications to build Policy Tables with the new `encryption_required` attributes in Functional Groups and App Policy structs.